Kaifi Azmi: Writings

 At age eleven, Azmi wrote his first ghazal in Bahraich Itna To Zindagi Mein Kisi Ki Khalal Pade and somehow managed to get himself invited to a mushaira and over there, he recited a ghazal, rather a couplet of the ghazal which was very much appreciated by the president of the mushaira, Mani Jaisi, but most of the people, including his father, thought he recited his elder brother's ghazal.
 When his elder brother denied it, his father and his clerk decided to test his poetic talent.
 They gave him one of the lines of a couplet and asked him to write a ghazal in the same meter and rhyme.
 Azmi accepted the challenge and completed a ghazal.
 This particular ghazal was to become a rage in undivided India and it was immortalised as it was sung by legendary ghazal singer, Begum Akhtar.
 Azmi abandoned his studies of Persian and Urdu during the Quit India agitations in 1942 and shortly thereafter became a full-time Marxist when he accepted membership of the Communist Party of India in 1943.
 During this period, the leading progressive writers of Lucknow noticed him.
 They were very impressed by his leadership qualities.
-They also saw in him a budding poet and extended all possible encouragement towards him.
+They also saw in him a budding poet and extended all possible encouragement to him.
 Consequently, Azmi started to win great acclaim as a poet and became a member of Progressive Writers' Movement of India.
 At the age of twenty-four, he started activities in the textile mill areas of Kanpur.
 As a full-time worker, he left his life of comfort, though he was the son of a zamindar.
 He was asked to shift his base to Bombay, work amongst the workers and start party work with a lot of zeal and enthusiasm.